Choosing A Share Dealing Broker – Stockbrokerindependent2020-10-26T23:30:16+00:00

-Any broker that is legitimate and trading within the law will be regulated by the FCA, or by the relevant body for financial oversight in your jurisdiction.
-Check their registration number, and cross-reference this with FCA data if you're looking to be doubly safe.
-If there's no sign of FCA or equivalent regulation, you don't want to be depositing your trading capital lightly.
+Any broker that is legitimate and trading within the law will be regulated by the FCA or regulatory body in your country of residence, or by the relevant body for financial oversight in your jurisdiction.
+Check their registration number, and cross-reference this with regulator’s data if you’re looking to be doubly safe.
+If there’s no sign of FCA or equivalent regulation, you don’t want to be depositing your trading capital lightly.

 Do Compare Stockbroker Commissions

 While it might seem like an obvious point, the market spans a wide range of price points, and for most clients the service levels, for what you pay for them, will provide very little noticeable difference.
 Look for a broker that fits your other criteria but is also low cost – as the number of transactions you process mounts up, you’ll start to notice just how much of a saving you could have achieved if you end up with an overpriced broker.
 Check and compare prices thoroughly before settling on a choice of broker.

 Read The Small Print